zmdominguez/zmdominguez.github.io/_posts/2021-08-10-magic-reflog.md

     <small>Convenience!</small>
 </center>

-The numbers on the left match the number I can use for checking out, i.e.:
+The numbers on the left match the number I can use for checking out.
+For example, if I want to go back to `feature/package-rename`:
 ```zsh
 gco @{-4}
 ```

-will checkout `feature/package-rename`.

 Since I'm interested in using the numbers, I don't care if some branch names appear multiple times in the list.
 To remove duplicates, add this command after the `egrep`:
 ```zsh